The Cutting Edge

 Wootz steel

-The first real Damascus steel was introduced around the third century and was known by Wootz (and other names).
-It was a crucible steel that was made by melting pieces of iron and steel in clay pots.
+The original Damascus steel dates back to around the third century and was known as Wootz (among other names).
+It was a type of crucible steel made by melting pieces of iron and steel together in clay pots.

 Damascus Blade Patterns